 My upbringing led me to become an artist who values collaboration and communion and who feels innate curiosity about communities and histories.
 I was raised an American Catholic, one of five siblings.
 We appreciated ritual and spectacle, as well as playful group creation in our family basement.
 We were Army brats, and I came to realize that I was gay.
 I experienced a mobile rootlessness and a persistent sense of otherness.
-I moved to Nome, Alaska after undergraduate theatre training to become an itinerant radio journalist, then made my life as a theatre actor, director, and teaching artist.
+I moved to Nome, Alaska after undergraduate theatre training to become an itinerant radio journalist, then made my life as a theater maker and teaching artist.
 Over time, this range of experiences informed my artistic devising process: I engage in interviews, documentary research, and collaborative experimentation.
-I generate performance works and engagement programs interrogating what it means to belong to community.
+I generate performance works and engagement programs exploring what it means to belong to community.
 Some of my projects feature sweeping portraits of towns, cities, or regions; others, in which I literally interview myself, plumb intimate, personal stories.
 In all of these I employ a range of aesthetic forms—including puppetry, video design, and digital media—in a variety of established, experimental, and community spaces.

 From the “micro” to the “macro,” I wrestle with these powerfully human questions artistically: Who am I, and who are you…?
 As I create and collaborate, I commit to an ethical practice of being and making, rooted in deep listening.

-As an educator, Ryan is a Ping Chong + Company teaching artist, leading devising workshops and PC+C’s Secret Histories education program at New York City schools including Flushing International High and the U.N.
+For Ping Chong + Company, Ryan is a teaching artist trainer and a lead teaching artist at New York City and New Jersey schools, including Flushing International High and the U.N.
 International School.
-Ryan serves as a Kennedy Center Partners in Education teaching artist and teacher trainer in Stonington, Maine; Juneau, Alaska; and Kodiak, Alaska.
-He’s a long-time artist on the Alaska State Council on the Arts Artists In Schools program roster, and he sits on the council’s Arts Education Advisory Committee.
+He’s served as a Kennedy Center Partners in Education teaching artist and teacher trainer in Stonington, Maine; Juneau, Alaska; and Kodiak, Alaska.
+He’s a long-time artist on the Alaska State Council on the Arts Artists In Schools program roster, and he sat on the council’s Arts Education Advisory Committee.
 He was Drama Content Coach for the Alaska Department of Education’s State System of Support for three years, visiting intervention-status schools in rural Alaska to provide arts integration strategies to teachers.
 He spent seven years as a teaching artist with the Lower Kuskokwim School District arts integration program, where he served 13 village school sites by providing drama-based instruction to staff and students.
 And he was resident drama teaching artist for 4 years at Glacier Valley Elementary in Juneau.
-Ryan has facilitated arts workshops in communities and schools around the U.S., and in Mexico, Canada, India, Abu Dhabi, Lebanon, and the U.K.
+Ryan has facilitated arts workshops in communities and schools around the U.S. and internationally.

 Ryan’s theatre training began at the Gainesville Theatre Alliance in northeast Georgia.
 He earned a BFA in theatre and English at New York University’s Tisch School of the Arts and an MFA in Interdisciplinary Arts at Goddard College, where his creative work focused on documentary performance practice and arts education.
 His other training and education includes courses in NYU’s Educational Theatre master’s program; the O’Neill Puppetry Conference and the Juniper Tree School for Puppetry Arts; the SITI Company’s summer intensive at Skidmore College; Theater Mitu’s South India Artist Intensive; and the semester Shakespeare Intensive at the Royal Academy of Dramatic Arts.
 He’s a student of Gurukkal Sivakumar in the Indian traditional martial art form kalaripayattu.